Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The "grouping of clusters" extension is inspired by such mapping platforms.

 > **Note** \
-> Zooming feature from mapping platforms can be achieved by choosing both "Zoom" and "Grouping of clusters" options in the [checkbox](user_documentation.md#checkbox-glossary).
+> Zoom feature from mapping platforms can be achieved by choosing both "Zoom" and "Grouping of clusters" options in the [checkbox](user_documentation.md#checkbox-glossary).

 The next few sections describe extensions to the main components of the source code.